Nextpeer/Nextpeer-Cocos2dx/README.md

 #### PZNextpeer

-`PZNextpeer.mm` is a wrapper for Nextpeer, it can be used by c++ code.
+`PZNextpeer.mm` is a wrapper for Nextpeer, it can be used by C++ code.
+When adding it to your project, make sure you add it to your compilation target by turning on the file's "target membership" flag.

 #### GameFieldBaseScene

-`GameFieldBaseScene.cpp` is the c++ game scene, the code demonstrates how to add Nextpeer only to the iOS version of the game, as well as how to report on different events.
+`GameFieldBaseScene.cpp` is the C++ game scene, the code demonstrates how to add Nextpeer only to the iOS version of the game, as well as how to report different events.
 Pay attention to the notification center usage as a bridge between the objective c and the cpp scene.